bigsmoke/sapienshabitat/pages/tree-nurse-nils/page.md

 Nils Zahn is the name of the well-built German holding Laurelin's hand.
 Do you see the muscle on him?
 All that bulk is itching to move.
 And, soonish after this photo, he _did_ move … a whole lot of soil, to dig out nice, soft beds for his tree nursery.
 I should say that the tree nursery is not just _his_; but _he_ is the most caring tree nurse their tree seeds and seedlings could ever wish for.

-The tree nursery was the first project in which I was drafted the day after Marilisa and I arrived in the middle of the Portugese dream of the two hobbits on the photo, and that other hobbit.
+The tree nursery was the first project in which I was drafted the day after Marilisa and I arrived in the middle of the Portugese dream of the two hobbits on the photo and that other hobbit.
 As you can see, it was the start of a sunny day, and my dusty IT bones—cold from the Dutch autumn—would soon be warmed by the sun.

 To me, the whole concept of a ‘tree nursery’ was foreign.
 Sure, I understood that, like any other seed, you can put tree seeds in the ground, and, yes, I would grant you that they might grow a bit faster with some more nutrients.
 They might then even benefit from some protection against predation.
 But, that's it.
 That's about as much thought as I ever gave it.
 “Nursing trees”?
 Whatever.